 - Ink type – Pigment based Lucia Pro Ink

-- Monochrome prints – has greyscale printing with photo black, matte black, grey and photo grey ink tanks with dedicated nozzles for photo black and matte black
+- Monochrome prints – has greyscale with photo black, matte black, grey and photo grey ink tanks with dedicated nozzles for photo-black and matte black

 If you are looking for a printer that is low on maintenance, with exceptional image quality, broad color gamut, dramatic black and white images and high-speed printing at only approximately 4 minutes 10 seconds for a standard 17 x 22 inches color photo, then in our estimation, the Canon ImagePrograf Pro-100 should be your first option as a professional photographer looking to have gallery or fine art quality prints.

-Moreover, the price is a bargain compared with other printers of this range.
+Moreover, the price is a bargain compared with others of this range.

 The Epson SureColor P5000

-Black and white printing is done with three levels of black inks, photo black, light black and light light black, to create smooth tonal transitions and to bring out the subtlest details in the image.
+Black and white photos are done with three levels of black inks, photo black, light black and light light black, to create smooth tonal transitions and to bring out the subtlest details in the image.
 The switch between matte black and photo black is automatic which means you do not waste ink and time while switching media.

 The printhead is designed to achieve high ink efficiency and printhead reliability, offers improved dust and static control and comes with ink-repellent surface coating for reduced nozzle maintenance.
-Matte black and photo black inks are delivered through a single channel which means, the ink type is chosen automatically based on the chosen media.
+Matte black and photo black ink are delivered through a single channel which means the ink type is chosen automatically based on the chosen media.